Review position descriptions below.

 - Signature Verification

-- Tabulation & Adjudication
+- Tabulation and Adjudication

 - Voter Service and Polling Center (VSPC)